-When they arrived at her apartment, she pleaded.
-"Would you mind coming up for a few minutes?
+When they arrived at her apartment, she pleaded, "Would you mind coming up for a few minutes?
 The apartment seems so empty.
 Gary took all his things when he moved out."

-What can be the harm? he thought.
-I'll be comforting a student I respect, spending a few minutes with a student who needs someone to talk to.
+What can be the harm? he thought, comforting a student I respect, spending a few minutes with a student who needs someone to talk to.